Skip to main content

 School Attendance Orders (SAOs)

-Before a school is named in the SAO it must be consulted and the current exceptions to being named remain in place - if it would take a relevant year group over its planned admission number and prejudice the provision of efficient education or the efficient use of resources.
+The current exceptions to being named remain in place - if the child has been permanently excluded from the school or if admitting the child would breach class size limits or prejudice the provision of efficient education or the efficient use of resources.

 Being full in a relevant year does not however prevent a maintained school being named (if the local authority is the admissions authority), or for academies (if there is no other local maintained school or academy that could be named).
 This therefore will make it harder for academies to argue against being named.

-As is the case now, the local authority must inform the school named who then has a duty to admit the child to the school.
-Parental non-compliance with an SAO will be an offence (which could result in a fine and imprisonment).
-Finally, there is also reference to new statutory guidance on children not in school and school attendance orders, which local authorities must have regard to.
+As is the case now, the local authority must inform the school named, who then has a duty to admit the child to the school.
+Parental non-compliance with a School Attendance Order will be an offence (which could result in a fine up to £2,500 and/or imprisonment for up to six months).

 Presumably this will contain more detail on the joined-up process with schools and parents that will need to be followed.

-For now, it’s watch and wait.
 The additional safeguarding measures contained within the Bill are certainly a step in the right direction, but local authorities will need to be properly resourced if they are to take the proactive steps expected and properly discharge their proposed new duties.
 Good channels of communication with schools and parents will also be essential.

 Find out more about The Children’s Wellbeing and Schools Bill